-There is a significant risk that AS can regroup and re-surge amid the outbreak, as government forces and assets are redirected to tackle the pandemic.
-Withdrawal of foreign military aid in the form of AMISOM and AFRICOM will almost certainly allow the group to re-surge in the region.
+There is a significant risk that Al-Shabaab can regroup and re-surge amid the COVID-19 outbreak, as government forces and assets are redirected to tackle the pandemic.
+A withdrawal of foreign military aid in the form of AMISOM and AFRICOM will almost certainly allow the group to re-surge in the region.
 With a war of propaganda underway and intensifying terror attacks, the pandemic could become a potential lifeline for the group.
-In contrast, the group also face issues themselves for their own dwindling finances and supply lines.
+In contrast, the group also faces issues themselves for their own dwindling finances and supply lines.
 The same negative effects facing government forces may also become a reality for the group, this Grey Dynamics African Intelligence Article speculates on the issues at hand.

 Somalia, Kenya, and to a much lesser extent Ethiopia, have been prime targets for AS operations in this order.
-The group conducts cross-border operations in Somalia and Kenya, hopes that a ceasefire amid the COVID-19 actualising in the Horn of Africa where the group operates is diminishing as the consequent attacks display.
+Al-Shabaab conducts cross-border operations in Somalia and Kenya and hopes that a ceasefire amid the COVID-19.

-In Kenya, the northern-eastern province is under threat by the group which demands the removal of “unbelievers”.
-Since the region is so far not seeing high numbers in coronavirus cases, religious gatherings continue.
+In Kenya, Christians in the northeastern provinces are under threat by the group which demands their removal.
+As the region is so far not seeing high numbers in coronavirus cases, religious gatherings continue.
 This will raise the threat and likelihood of an AS attack on Christians, especially with Easter approaching.
 In Ethiopia, large-scale attacks have been successfully diverted but the redirection of resources amid the pandemic presents the group with an opportunity it will likely consider.
 Terror attacks displace large amounts of people, speeding up the movement of people, which in turn may cause a rise in the virus’s spread.
 The Infectious Disease Vulnerability Index (IDVI) by Rand, ranks Somalia as the worst prepared for the pandemic globally.
 An escalation of conflict may spell disaster for the country.